GianMarcoOddo/rmpy/rmpy/README.md

 -  yf_conflevel_pVaR_single(ticker, position, start_date, end_date, freq="daily",interval =1,  alpha=0.01 ,confidence_level = 0.95, display=True)

 The function 'yf_conflevel_pVaR_single' enables the calculation of the confidence level of parametric VaR for a SINGLE POSITION by utilizing data obtained from Yahoo Finance (yFinance).

+Parametric VaR is a way to estimate the potential loss that an asset may experience over a given period, based on the assumption of a specific probability distribution and its parameters.

 #### Args: